pippim/pippim.github.io/programs/mserve.md

 such as variables, lists and dictionaries to be stored in non-serialized format on storage devices.

+***NOTE:*** As of December 15, 2024, most pickle data files have been abandoned and SQL is used instead.

 An abbreviation system is used for the filenames below:

 - `~/` represents your home directory.